 In the meantime, here are a handful of quick and easy uses for fashion tape to tide you over.
 Don’t go thinking that this invention exists for the sole purpose of preventing celebrity nipple slips.
 No indeed, double-sided fabric-friendly tape is incredibly versatile and almost infinitely useful, as my hyperbolic post title implies.
 I keep a little tin on my person at all times and another in my jewelry box at home.
 It comes in handy approximately once a week, I swear.
 I’ve seen it sold at Bed, Bath & Beyond on occasion, but I get mine from Amazon.
 And I buy in bulk.

 What exactly can be done with this stylistic life-saver?

-Tack down a button-down shirt collar: Since I generally shun the iron, I get some pretty wacky-looking shirt collars.
-And since I prefer to wear necklaces with my button-downs, it helps to spread the collar wide.
+Since I generally shun the iron, I get some pretty wacky-looking shirt collars.
+And since I prefer to wear necklaces with my button-fronts, it helps to spread the collar wide.
 Determine how much of a v-neckline you want to create, and tape the collar to the shirt body.

-Temporarily repair a hemline: I thrift.
+I thrift.
 A lot.
 And occasionally a skirt or dress will begin to unravel at the hem quite unexpectedly.
 And while the aforementioned safety pins work in a pinch, fashion tape is often more secure and effective.
-It’s saved me from frayed hems dozens of times!
+It’s saved me from frayed hems many times!

-Seal a button-front shirt: This style of shirt was originally designed for men, so many versions still fight our female forms.
-Women with large breasts definitely struggle, but even my b-cup bust creates gaping in some styles.
+This style of shirt was originally designed for men, so many versions still fight our female forms.
+Women with large breasts definitely struggle, but even my small bust creates gaping in some styles.
 One piece of fashion tape between the pulling buttons can work wonders.

 **Disclosure: Actions you take from the hyperlinks within this blog post may yield commissions for alreadypretty.com.
 See Already Pretty’s disclosure statement for more details.